2026 Education Policy

 Additional Education Fees

-This section outlines the types of additional fees that may apply, the rationale
+This section outlines the types of additional fees that may apply, the rationale behind

-behind them, and the policies governing their implementation and management.
+them, and the policies governing their implementation and management.
 By

-understanding these fees, registrants can better prepare for the financial aspects of
+understanding these fees, registrants can better prepare for the financial aspects of their

-support available.
+available.

 Academic Administrative Fee

 An administrative fee is applied to the following requests to cover processing costs.
+This

-ensuring transparency and allowing for adequate financial planning.
+and allowing for adequate financial planning.

-fee covers administrative processing costs.
+administrative processing costs.

-▪ Expedited Grading Requests: When a registrant requires expedited grading, a
+Expedited Grading Requests: When a registrant requires expedited grading, a

 grading fee is charged to prioritize and accelerate the evaluation process.
-This
+This fee

-the expedited timeline.
+expedited timeline.

-▪ Grade Appeals: If a registrant appeals their grade and the result of the appeal
+Grade Appeals: If a registrant appeals their grade and the result of the appeal

 confirms the original grade, a grading fee is applied.
-This fee compensates for
+This fee compensates for the

-appeals process remains fair and sustainable.
+process remains fair and sustainable.

-paid here.
+here.

 Exam Rewrite Fee

-The Exam Rewrite Fee is applicable to students who wish to retake an exam or
+The Exam Rewrite Fee is applicable to students who wish to retake an exam or resubmit

-The 2025 Exam Rewrite Fee is $275.00 plus applicable taxes and can be paid here.
+The 2026 Exam Rewrite Fee is $275.00 plus applicable taxes and can be paid here.

 14 | P a g e

-REIC Education Policy v3.0 ENG (10282024)
+REIC Education Policy v5.0 ENG (01312026)

 7.2